mevdschee/php-crud-api/README.md

   - gt: greater than (number is higher than value)
   - in: in (number is in comma seperated list of values)
   - is: is null (field contains "NULL" value)
-  - no: is not null (field does not contain "NULL" value)
+  - no: not null (field does not contain "NULL" value)

 ```
 GET http://localhost/api.php/categories?filter=name,eq,Internet